Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

 \subsection{The maps induced by stabilizations and destabilizations}

-\begin{proposition} Let $\mc S = (F,\sigma)$ be a stabilization from $(L,P_0)$ to $(L,P_1)$.
-We denote by $W$ the bigraded vector space $\Z_2 \oplus \Z_2$, where the first summand is generated by the element~$b$ in Maslov grading~$0$ and Alexander grading~$-1/2$, and the second summand is generated by the element~$t$ in Maslov grading~$0$ and Alexander grading~$1/2$.
-Then, given an orientation of~$F$, there is a canonical isomorphism
+\begin{proposition} Let $\mc S = (Y \times I, F, \sigma)$ be a stabilisation from $(Y,L,P_0)$ to $(Y,L,P_1)$.
+We denote by $V'$ the bigraded vector space $\F_2 \oplus \F_2$, where the first summand is generated by the element~$b$ in Maslov and Alexander gradings~$-1/2$, and the second summand is generated by the element~$t$ in Maslov and Alexander gradings~$1/2$.
+Then, there is a canonical isomorphism